smurraysutton/smurraysutton.github.io/_posts/2021-02-06-messy-vs-systems.markdown

 title:  "What Margaret and Tony can teach us about systems"
 date:   2021-02-03 15:24:50 +0000
 categories: systems design
+description: Finding out a bit more about these two leaders approach to systems gave me some useful ideas about my own thinking
 ---

 To research